 The purchase of equipment would be based on the cuisine one wants to serve at his/her restaurant.
 Further, the purchase can be cost-effective if the Chef of the restaurant is involved in the purchase with the vision of starting with minimum equipment which can give maximum output.
-Based on rough estimation the cost of the kitchen equipment and raw materials is Rs 5,00,000 which includes the serving cutlery as well.
+Based on a rough estimation the cost of the kitchen equipment and raw materials is Rs 5,00,000 which includes the serving cutlery as well.

-3. Service Area
+3. Create a Stellar Service Area

-The total expense to develop a decent service area would be around Rs 5,50,000 out which Rs 2,50,000 is spent on furniture and Rs 2,50,000 in ambience and infrastructure such as air conditioner, lighting, flooring, and ceiling.
+The total expense to develop a decent service area would be around Rs 5,50,000 out which Rs 2,50,000 is spent on furniture and Rs 2,50,000 in ambiance and infrastructure such as air conditioner, lighting, flooring, and ceiling.
 To cut the cost one can also look for old decent furniture which can be refurbished as new with the help of a carpenter.

 Apart from that, a good POS is a dire necessity which restaurant owners often forget.
 Think of your POS as not just a billing software, but as an investment that can help you manage your restaurant better, and also help cut down costs in several areas.
 Integrated inventory management, CRM, in-depth reporting and analytics are some of the must-have features in your POS.
 The basic POS software can cost you around Rs 30,000 per year, but it is advisable to go for the complete restaurant management feature, as it helps you in the long run.
 Remember to choose a POS that allows third-party integrations to save you the hassles of manual work.

-4. Licensing and Paperwork
+4. Get the Licensing and Paperwork done

 While the police eating house and Fire licenses can be produced later when you are operational for two-three months.
 It is better higher consultancy who can procure licenses on your behalf as it is a time taking the process and also requires a lot of paperwork.
 The total cost to procure the entire license will be around Rs 30,000 to Rs 40,000